Nursing Home Abuse Lawyers in Chicago

 Nursing home abuse involves the negligent or intentional mistreatment of residents.
 It can involve financial, physical, sexual, emotional or medical abuse, which can be perpetrated by nursing home staff or other residents.

 Both neglect and abuse can result in serious physical deterioration of a resident as well as emotional distress and depression.
 Since the elderly may have underlying medical conditions, the effects of the mistreatment can result in significant injuries or even become life-threatening.
-If you suspect nursing home abuse or neglect is occurring, it’s critical that you contact a nursing home negligence lawyer in Chicago at once to protect your loved ones.
+Our personal injury lawyers are experienced in cases of nursing home emotional, physical and sexual abuse, and are dedicated to fighting for the treatment your loved one deserves.

-What Are the Signs That You Need to Contact a Nursing Home Neglect Lawyer in Chicago?
+What Are the Signs You Need to Contact a Nursing Home Abuse Lawyer in Chicago?

 The signs of abuse and nursing home negligence vary depending on the type of abuse being inflicted.
 In general, families should be alert if they notice any of the following signs: